How to run a successful chatbot development project

 What does success look like?

-Like any project, it’s important to start by defining goals that can be used to measure success.
+Before starting any project, it’s important to define goals and how you’re going to measure success.

-One of the unique things about bot products is that you can often fake it until you make it.
+One of the unique things about chatbot products is that you can sometimes fake it til you make it.
 Why not pretend to be your bot for a while and learn about your users’ expectations?
 Hey, if it’s good enough for Facebook M…

-We use an Agile development process that’s simple and flexible, allowing us to be creative in achieving your goals.
+We use an Agile development process that’s simple and flexible.
 In order to hit the ground running there are a few things we need to figure out first.

 Choosing the right messaging platform

 Ultimately the choice should be driven by your audience.
+Perhaps you’ve already got a website or an app that you’d like to add a chatbot to?
 One of the key reasons people are building bots is “app fatigue”.
 The stat everyone throws around is “the average American installs zero new apps per month” — it’s not quite true, but the point remains: We need to meet customers where they already are.
 What is your audience’s favourite messaging app?

 We’ve produced an extensive review of messaging app platforms that are suitable for chatbots, which is good background reading.
 Make this decision based on hard evidence if you can, rather than trying to match up the demographics of your audience and the apps.
 In the same way that you would review Google Analytics before rebuilding a website in order to know which browsers and devices you need to support, you should aim to collect data from your audience on which messaging apps they use.